 What is a tabby cat?

-Tabby is a common coat pattern among domestic cats which features an agouti pattern of alternating dark and pale bands of colour along the hair shaft with contrasting darker spots, stripes or sworls and a prominent M on the forehead.
+Tabby is a coat pattern among domestic cats (purebred and mixed-breed) which features an agouti pattern of alternating dark and pale bands of colour along the hair shaft with contrasting darker spots, stripes or sworls and a prominent M on the forehead.
 The tabby cat is not a breed, but a coat colour that can be found in both mixed breed and purebred cat populations.

 The tabby gene is known as agouti and produces a background which is made up of individual hairs that have alternate banding (ticking).
 Agouti hairs are most obvious on the ticked tabby (such as the Abyssinian or Singapura) who only has the agouti background but not the stripes, spots or sworls.

 Related: Types of tabby pattern in cats